 1. REMOVE BARRIERS

-Have the presenter mic’ed with a cordless, using a high top table for his/her notes or tablet instead of speaking behind a podium.
-If you must have a stage, consider lowering the risers so that speakers don’t appear to be “preaching from the mountain”.
+Have the presenter mic’ed with a cordless lavalier, and get them out from behind a podium by using a high top table for notes or tablet.
+If you must have a stage, consider lowering the risers so speakers don’t appear to be “preaching from the mountain.”

 2. ELIMINATE LINE-UPS